B.A., Hillsdale College

 LL.M., Southern Methodist University

-Professor Rogerson joins the faculty having completed a Clinical Teaching Fellowship at University of Baltimore School of Law, where she taught and supervised students enrolled in the Immigrant Rights Clinic.
-Previously, she represented immigrant adults and children in cases involving torture, domestic violence, human trafficking and guardianship petitions at the Human Rights Initiative of North Texas, Inc., in both state and federal courts.
-Professor Rogerson also spent several years as a litigation associate practicing federal and state law in New York and New Jersey.
-Her scholarship is focused on the intersections between domestic violence, family law, international law and immigration law and policy.
+Professor Rogerson joined the faculty in 2011 after completing a two-year Clinical Teaching Fellowship at University of Baltimore School of Law, where she taught and supervised students enrolled in the Immigrant Rights Clinic.
+Professor Rogerson Directs the Immigration Law Clinic, an experiential course through which students represent immigrant victims of crime including child abuse and neglect, domestic violence and sexual assault.
+Her students also regularly participate in related legislative advocacy initiatives.
+Professor Rogerson combines her experience as a public interest attorney representing immigrant adults and children in cases involving torture, domestic violence, human trafficking and guardianship petitions at the Human Rights Initiative of North Texas, Inc. with her scholarly interests examining failures in legal systems.
+Her scholarship is focused on the intersections between domestic violence, family law, race, gender, international law and immigration law and policy.
+Immediately after graduation from Seton Hall Law School, Professor Rogerson worked for several years as an associate attorney at a law firm with practices in New York and New Jersey.